gluster/glusterfs/doc/developer-guide/logging-guidelines.md

 ### Definition of new messages

+All messages at log level INFO or above need to be declared inside a header file.
+They will be assigned a unique identifier that will appear in the logs so that specific messages can be easily located even if the text description changes.

+For DEBUG and TRACE messages, we don't assign a unique identifier to them and the message is defined in-place where it's used with a very similar format.

 #### Creating a new component

 If a new xlator or component is created that requires some messages, the first